iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 });
 ```

 We have imported PanResponder from react-native and calling `create` to create a pan responder.
 This method gets invoked when the app loads.
 It provides us a bunch of callbacks.
-Let's undertand them.
+Let's understand them.

 First and Second callbacks are returning true.
 You can consider it like asking for permission to record gestures.
 By returning true, we are telling it to allow recording gestures on the component.

-**We are more concerned about third and fourth callback.**
+**We are more concerned about the third and fourth callback.**

 The third callback gets invoked as soon as you touch the component.
 This is a perfect place to set some initial styles.
 We will soon know how.

 The fourth callback gets invokes when you start dragging the component.
-This will give us the position difference in horizontal and vertical direction based on how much the head has moved.
+This will give us the position difference in the horizontal and vertical direction based on how much the head has moved.
 We can then use this difference to set position on heads.

 ### Set up onPanResponderGrant

 Let's add some code to the third callback.
-We talked about that this is the perfect place to setup some initial styles.
+We talked about that this is the perfect place to set up some initial styles.
 What does that mean?

 Suppose we drag the head to a position and leave the finger.
 What will happen if we start dragging the head again?
-The head will again start from center (not the new position).
-To make sure our head start from new position, we have to extract the offset.
-This is where this callback comes handy.
+The head will again start from the center (not the new position).
+To make sure our head starts from a new position, we have to extract the offset.
+This is where this callback comes in handy.

 ```js
 onPanResponderGrant: (event, gestureState) => {